-Provided the walking route is engaging and not too technical, walking eight miles a day with children is possible.
-Make sure you pack plenty of snacks and drinks and give children the opportunity to get involved, with tasks such as map reading, taking photographs or identifying wildlife
+Provided the walking route is engaging and not too technical, walking 8 miles a day with older children is possible, and there are always shorter routes you can take with younger children in tow.
+Packing plenty of snacks and drinks is always essential when walking with kids!
+But also make sure to give them the opportunity to get involved as the walk unfurls, with tasks such as map reading, scavenger hunting, taking photographs or identifying wildlife.

 Here are six ideas for family-friendly walking breaks

 Coastline at Stackpole, Pembrokeshire, Wales/Credit: Getty

 A stunning coastal stretch, Stackpole in Pembrokeshire offers beaches, wooded valleys and trails to explore as the whole family can enjoy discovering this rich and historic National Trust location in South West Wales.

 Between the beach, dunes and lakes, Stackpole is the ideal location for a wildlife walk.
 Starting at Stackpole Quay, the circular route is fantastic for families and dog-walkers.
 Crossing from beach to woodlands and then on to lakes, the walk will not only cover varied landscapes, but will include an equally diverse range of wildlife including seabirds and butterflies.